devnumber9-coder/SOC-Portfolio/SOC-Home-Lab/Architecture.md

 ## Lab Architecture

+The environment consists of:
-- Windows 11 VM configured as a monitoring endpoint
+- A Windows 11 host generating authentication logs
-- Local security auditing enabled for logging
-- Logs generated locally prior to SIEM ingestion correctly
-- Network configured using NAT for isolation

-## Lab Topology

-_Add your network diagram and lab architecture details here._

-## Components
+- A Kali Linux VM used for initial network validation

-- Splunk Enterprise configured as the central SIEM receiving endpoint logs
+- Splunk Enterprise ingesting Windows Security logs

+Logs flow from the Windows endpoint into Splunk, where searches and scheduled detections are evaluated.

+See screenshots in `/Screenshots/architecture/`.

+Include 1 diagram or IP screenshot, not many.